Diritti e doveri dei genitori

 A collection of essays from a variety of disciplines which address a wide range of issues concerning corporal punishment.

-Feinberg, Joel.
+Feinberg, Gioele.
 “The Child’s Right to an Open Future.”
 In Whose Child?: Children’s Rights, Parental Authority, and State Power.
 Edited by William Aiken and Hugh LaFollette.
 Totowa, New Jersey: Littlefield, Adams, and Co., 1980, pp. 124-153.

 Argues that the future autonomy of children limits parental authority in important ways.

-Feldman, Susanna.
+Feldmann, Susanna.
 “Multiple Biological Mothers: The Case for Gestation.”
 Journal of Social Philosophy 23 (1992): 98-104.

 Consequentialist argument for a social policy favoring gestational mothers when conflicts over custody arise.